Altar server: Vestments

 The vestment common to all ordained and instituted ministers of whatever rank is an alb, which is to be tied at the waist with a cincture unless the alb is made to fit without cincture.
 Acolytes, readers and other lay ministers (such as altar servers) may wear either an alb or other appropriate attire as determined by the local episcopal conference.

 Servers often wear cassock and surplice, with black and red being the most common colors for a server's cassock.

+Lutheran Churches

+In the Lutheran Churches, altar servers (acolytes) have various responsibilities, such as ringing the church bells and lighting the candles in the chancel.
+The various acolytes in the Lutheran Churches have different roles during the celebration of the Mass: